Depression is a common mood disorder that negatively affects how we think, feel and behave.

 - Situational depression

 All types of depression are treatable, and there is no need to suffer in silence or to try to manage the symptoms alone.
-There are specific treatment programmes available to address every type of depression.
-Most programmes will include a combination of psychotherapy, medication, and lifestyle changes, designed to meet each individual’s specific needs.
+There are specific treatment Programs available to address every type of depression.
+Most Programs will include a combination of psychotherapy, medication, and lifestyle changes, designed to meet each individual’s specific needs.